bush1D3v/nei_market_front/README.md

 ## 🔍 About the Project

-The **NEI Market Analytics** is an open-source project designed to provide comprehensive market value analyses for various financial instruments and digital assets.
+The **NEI Market Analytics** is an project designed to provide comprehensive market value analyses for various financial instruments and digital assets.
 This repository aims to create a robust platform for tracking and analyzing market trends across multiple sectors.

 ## 🛠️ Technologies and Tools Used